D. J. Snelten: San Francisco Giants

 Snelten began 2018 with Sacramento.
 On April 28, 2018, the Giants called up Snelten ahead of a double-header and he made his major league debut in the second game.
 He was optioned back to Sacramento on May 8 and designated for assignment on May 28.

 Baltimore Orioles

-Snelten was claimed off waivers by the Baltimore Orioles on June 4, 2018.
-He was released on March 25, 2019.
+On June 4, 2018, Snelten was claimed off waivers by the Baltimore Orioles.
+On June 15, he was designated for assignment by Baltimore following the promotion of Corban Joseph.
+The next day, he cleared waivers and was sent outright to the Triple–A Norfolk Tides.
+In 22 games for Norfolk, Snelten recorded a 5.52 ERA with 30 strikeouts across 29 1/3 innings pitched.
+On March 25, 2019, Snelten was released by the Orioles organization.

 Chicago Dogs

 On April 15, 2019, Snelten signed with the Chicago Dogs of the independent American Association.

 Tampa Bay Rays

 On December 29, 2019, Snelten signed with the Tampa Bay Rays, getting exposure after throwing 99 mph in viral videos seen on Rob Friedman's FlatGround Twitter account.
+Snelten did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

 Chicago Cubs

-On November 19, 2020, Snelten signed a minor league contract with the Chicago Cubs organization.
+On November 19, 2020, Snelten signed a minor league contract with the Chicago Cubs.
+However, he did not appear in a game for the organization during the 2021 or 2022 seasons.

 New York Yankees

 On August 5, 2022, Snelten signed a minor league deal with the New York Yankees.
+He did not appear in a game for the Yankees organization in 2022.

+In 2023, Snelten played in 30 games for the Triple–A Scranton/Wilkes-Barre RailRiders, struggling to a 7.50 ERA with 48 strikeouts and 2 saves in 36.0 innings of work.
+On July 24, 2023, Snelten was released by New York.